The Elder Scrolls VI Should Focus on AI Interactivity Over Visuals

 I would also like the NPCs in TES VI to have fights or quarrels that happen live or at random moments such as you can see with the fire fights or squirmishes within the Stalker series of games.
 Of course this would not include shop keepers or the main ones needed for the game’s various quests.
 Although an option could have other NPCs step up to fill those roles.

 I recently have started watching a playthrough of The Elder Scrolls II Daggerfall with the latest mods, enhancements and additions to the engine, and that game had creatures fight one another independently of the player.
-It seems older games had more immersion in this respect, but there are some slight NPCs that do fight within Skyrim as ai previously mentioned inside inns or taverns.
-However, it is nowhere to the same feeling as seeing creatures within dungeons or the wilderness where go at it while you walk by a door and hear such a battle taking place.
+It seems older games had more immersion in this respect, but there are some slight NPCs that do fight within Skyrim as I previously mentioned inside inns or taverns.
+However, it is nowhere to the same feeling as seeing creatures within dungeons or in the wilderness duke it out or interact more fully with the surroundings.

 I would also like to see more variations in schedules of NPCs sleeping in certain times of the night and doing different things in the day.
-What truly immersed me within Skyrim’s game world would be when I saw a character fighting with another in a bar I saw earlier in the game attending a stall or another sleeping with next to his wife while during the day they were in separate parts of the city.
+What truly immersed me within Skyrim’s game world would be when I saw a character fighting with another in an inn or another sleeping with next to his wife while during the day they were in separate parts of the city.
 More variation of scheduling and changes to behavior would be welcomed in my book.

 However, the world still often feels like it is not alive and instead it often feels like it is filled with props.
 For instance, south of Solitude, off the doxks below the main town, you can see ships in the middle of the river and they never move or reach to the environment.

-I alsomrewlly love Skyrim’s slow motion kills animations.
+I also really love Skyrim’s slow motion kills animations.
 In the game sometimes your character will go into slow motion as he kills an enemy and it zooms in as well showing the weapon penetrate the enemy.
-It really is a satisfying experience when these slow kills occur and zi hope to see them in future entries of the series as well.
+It really is a satisfying experience when these slow kills occur and I hope to see them in future entries of the series as well.

 Maybe during battles we can see enemies not just run away when on low health, but be able to call or yell for backup or change tactics like switching between weapons more often and magic use or from missle weapons to meelee while using hide-and-seek tactics.
 I have also noticed in the last games when one enemy is hit sometimes his allies newrby do not react even if he gives chase.
 This is another thing I would like to see addressed.